MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 The certificates have not been installed or given access to the correct users.
 To resolve this error, add the public key SQL server certificate to all of the Service Fabric nodes.

 ## Keyset doesn't exist
 If you find that the keyset doesn't exist, this means that scripts were not run on all machines.
-Review and complete Set up VMs for your environments.
+Review and complete the **Set up VMs** section for your environments.
 - [Platform update 12](setup-deploy-on-premises-pu12.md#setupvms)
 - [Platform update 8 and Platform update 11](setup-deploy-on-premises-pu8-pu11.md#setupvms)